pedrotomas27/Multi-SLAM-packages/README.md

 1. **Transform Data**: For SLAM methods that do not directly support your LiDAR technology, use the provided Python nodes to convert your data into the VLP-16 format.
 2. **Run SLAM Methods**: Execute the SLAM methods according to their respective instructions.
 Ensure to run any necessary transformation nodes concurrently if required.

+## Docker

+The methods are available as Docker images.
+You can find them at [Docker Hub](https://hub.docker.com/repository/docker/pedrotomas2700/rustle/general).

 ## Dependencies

 Please refer to the GitHub repository of each SLAM method for specific package dependencies.